EPFL-LCN/pub-bellec-wang-2021-sample-and-measure/README.md

 ```

-`src.parser.py` specifies arguments used in the experiment.
+The default parameters defined in `src.parser.py` should match the parameters used in the paper.

-#### Network architecture

-Overall, the network `src.buildnet.py` consists of two parts.
-One is the CNN `conv2`that pre-processes the video non-linearly.
-And the other is stochastic recurrent neural network `RSNN` that contains one layer of N GLM neurons that generates spikes.

 #### Dataset

-`DataLoader` in the `src.utils.py` handles preprocessing and loading data.
+To reproduce the results on the V1-dataset, download it at: https://crcns.org/data-sets/vc/pvc-11/about.
+Please follow the instructions of the website and refer to the pre-processing steps described in the Appendix A of our paper.

-To run the code, one will need to prepare (saved under folder `data_dir` specified in `src.parser.py`):
+The processed data should be saved in the folder `data_dir` specified in `src.parser.py`.
-One video data for training, saved in the form of numpy array with size: #pixel_y, #pixel_x, #frame;
+The video data should be saved as a numpy array of shape: ( #pixel_y, #pixel_x, #frame ).
-One spike train recordings for training, saved in the form of numpy array with size: #repetition, #frame, #neuron;
+The spike train aligned to the video should be saved in the form of numpy array of shape: ( #repetition, #frame, #neuron).
-And similarly, one video data + one spike train recordings for validating/ testing.
+Similar video spike trains should be saved for validating/ testing.

-You can either use your own dataset, or download the dataset we used (V1-dataset) from https://crcns.org/data-sets/vc/pvc-11/about.
-If you want to use V1-dataset, please follow the instructions of the website and refer to the pre-processing steps described in our paper.
+Then `DataLoader` in `src.utils.py` handles the preprocessing and the data loading.

-If you are testing a different dataset, you may also want to tailor the CNN that pre-processes the video according to the input.
+If you are using a different dataset with a different video resolution the output of the CNN is likely to be different.
-Once a different video or CNN is used, one have to specify the `input_latent_size`, it's the size of the flattened output of CNN, also the input size of the recurrent network.
+This should be specified using the parameter the `input_latent_size` which is the size of the flattened output of CNN.

 #### Forcasting